CU Compliance Reports

 A: Each machine is given a compliance score depending on how far out of date the machine is or if it is EOL.
 The criteria are outlined below:

-At the end, all the machines are totaled and averaged to get the main percentage on the front page.
+At the end, all the machine scores are totaled and averaged to get the main percentage on the front page.

 Q: I am seeing one of my machines reporting a very high age since the last cumulative update has been installed.
 Where should I start troubleshooting?